How anyone can put their site in the fast lane

 Just like Plato and Ricky Bobby.

 I co-founded Redsqware in 2012 after 15 years in digital and advertising (plus a painful learning experience in the startup game).
 Having searched at great length (and without success), we decided to just become the kickass agency development partner we'd always wanted for ourselves.
 We've always had the same three goals; to uplift clients, empower people, and to create extraordinary tools together.
 I know that acting in the best interest of customers and team members is always the right thing to do.
 Because they're usually the same thing if you're doing it right.
 I know in time companies who do quality work, act with integrity, and provide phenomenal service set themselves apart.
 I believe in my heart that the more open the web is, the better off we'll all eventually be.
 I don't own a self-driving car, but my pickup truck is old enough to drive itself.
-I'm not into accolades or social media fame.
+I'm not into accolades.
 I'm into fairness.
 I'm into people who care.
-I'm into responsible risk taking.
-And I'm really, really into people with new ideas.
 I'm a father to three amazing children, and a husband to a wonderful woman.
-In my free time, I wander beaches on both coasts finding waves and new friends, skate our halfpipe with the kids (ow), and lurk online for foster dogs.
+In my free time, I skate our backyard miniramp with the kids (ow), and lurk online for new foster dogs.